HOW TO FORGIVE2026-03-10T21:28:58-05:00

 Who hasn’t been hurt by the actions or words of another?
 Perhaps a parent constantly criticized you growing up, a colleague sabotaged a project, or your partner had an affair.
 Or maybe you’ve had a traumatic experience, such as being physically or emotionally abused by someone close to you.
 These wounds can leave lasting feelings of resentment, bitterness, and anger — sometimes even hatred.

 But if you hold on to that pain, you might be the one who pays most dearly.
-By embracing forgiveness, you also can embrace peace and hope.
-Consider how forgiveness can lead you down the path of physical, emotional, and spiritual well-being.
+By embracing forgiveness, you can also embrace peace and hope.
+Consider how forgiveness can lead you toward physical, emotional, and spiritual well-being.

 What is forgiveness?